NFT-DAO/Governance-HOLON/Documents/Governance-of-Business-Relations/OccamFi/AMA-Questions.md

 3 - If OccamFi's "IDO Preparation Roadmap" and Due Dilgence process is open-source - can you provide a repository location ?

+# New Mindflow (Rareș & Anamaria)

+1. In your initial public offering the amount of OCC tokens that you’ve put up for sale represented 0.2% of the total amount.
+Why is that?
+Especially considering that a requirement for projects that go through your launchpad platform is 20%?

+2. In a comment on your “Open Letter” Medium article it is stated “seeing major official IOHK supported Cardano projects outright ban OCC from interacting with their platform forever”.
+Could you please elaborate on that.
+From your knowledge what project is the author of the comment referring to?
+And how do you plan to address these concerns?